hanabi/hanabi.github.io/README.md

 ### Crazy 3 Saves & Crazy 4 Saves

-* This convention applies to the *Wild and Crazy* variant.
+* This convention applies to the *Wild & Crazy* variant.
 * In this variant, it is possible to violate *Good Touch Principle* by cluing black to save a black 3 or a black 4, because there can be other useless rainbow cards in the hand.
-* Thus, for the *Wild and Crazy* variant, a second exception to the *Black 3 and Black 4 Saves* convention is added:
+* Thus, for the *Wild & Crazy* variant, a second exception to the *Black 3 and Black 4 Saves* convention is added:
   * if the number clue was required to avoid violating *Good Touch Principle*
 * *Crazy 3 Saves* & *Crazy 4 Saves* do NOT apply to 5-player games; getting a perfect score is difficult and this move is too conservative.

 ### Crazy Black 4 Bluffs

-* This convention applies to the *Wild and Crazy* variant.
+* This convention applies to the *Wild & Crazy* variant.
 * The *Critical 4 Bluff* convention is deleted in this variant (since it conflicts with *Finesses* using white 4).
 * Even though the *Critical 4 Bluff* is deleted, it is still legal to use a black 4 to bluff.
 However, this MUST be done with color.

+### Wild & Crazy 5-Player Alterations

+* These conventions only apply to the *Wild & Crazy* variant with 5 players.
+* Nearly all of the conventional "rules" are closely followed in 5-player games, regardless of the variant.
+And the same goes for 4-player games in the *Wild & Crazy* variant.
+* However, 5-player *Wild & Crazy* is extremely difficult.
+Thus, we have slightly altered some conventions to be more "aggressive" in this game type:
+  1) No *Crazy 3 Saves* and no *Crazy 4 Saves* – you must duplicate a rainbow card if you want to save a black 3 or black 4
+  2) No Locked Hand Saves – locked players must perform a "hard burn" if they have no normal *Play Clues* or *Save Clues* or off-chop 5s to clue
+  3) Ending the *Early Game* – players may choose to not "extinguish" all of the available clues, especially if the last remaining clue is a 1-for-1
+* Besides these specific alterations, you should also account for the fact that the team will play more risky in general – more aggressive discards, more letting cards "ride" on chop, and so forth.

 ### Acid Trip Conventions